tmonks/100-days-of-code/log.md

 - By default, height is based on the height of content inside the element.
 To set it to anything less, you have to set the parent to a specific height (e.g. px, not %).
 [Why doesn't percentage height work](https://stackoverflow.com/questions/5657964/css-why-doesn-t-percentage-height-work)

 ### Day 11: September 3, Tuesday
-Struggled a little more with the full-height-without-scrollbar layout, but got it working.
+Struggled a little more with the full-height-without-scrollbar layout on my Markdown Previewer, but got it working.
 Tracked down the problem with navbar dark not having a white font.
 Getting better at tracking these things down in the Chrome Developer console!